Ysabel Ortega: Career

-In 2020, Ysabel bagged the role of Jamie Robinson in the much-awaited live-action adaptation of the hit anime series Voltes V, Voltes V: Legacy.
-She did a lot of research and training before auditioning for the role.
+In 2020, she bagged the main role of Jamie Robinson in the live-action adaptation of the hit anime series, Voltes V: Legacy.
+She did a lot of research and training for Muay Thai, Kick-boxing and Mixed-martial arts before auditioning and securing the role of Jamie in the series.
+In 2023, She also joined the rest of the cast for the debut of live-action anime series Voltes V Legacy at the San Diego Comic-con in Californina, USA.